 s detaches the provided child and returns it,

-bringing that child—and its subtree—back into an detached
+bringing that child—and its subtree—back into a detached state.

 appendChild